ScottLogic/blog/_posts/repid-development-with-devin.markdown

 At this point, I should describe the workflow I was using with Devin a bit more fully.

-First, you point Devin at a repo, tell it what it is for, and what you want to change.
-Devin then does some analysis, examines the repo and what it knows about the request and summarises a plan, with a confidence level (low, medium or high).
-If the confidence level is below high, it will widen its analysis to try and improve its confidence in the plan and may ask clarifying questions.
-I found this very impressive, as I've not seen LLMs admit they are not sure before.
+You start by pointing Devin at a repo, explaining what it’s for and what you want to change.
+Devin analyses the code, reviews what it knows about your request, and produces a plan with a confidence rating (low, medium, or high).
+If its confidence isn’t high, it digs deeper, expanding its analysis or asking clarifying questions.
+That impressed me; most LLMs don’t usually admit when they’re unsure.

 ![Screenshot of Devin's confidence output]({{ site.github.url }}/uploads/devin-confidence.png "Confidence output from Devin")